-As we will see, chiropractic has branched into many occultic practices in recent decades.
+Chiropractic has branched into many highly questionable and occultic practices in recent decades.
 Chiropractors have given us Applied Kinesiology (George Goodheart), Iridology (Bernard Jensen), Neuro Emotional Technique (Scott Walker), Touch for Health (John Thie), and Behavioral Kinesiology (John Diamond).

 The Encyclopedia of New Age Beliefs describes why it is such a short step from chiropractic to all sorts of occultic mysticism:

 “It is important to understand the logical connection between chiropractic, the potential for dabbling in the psychic world, and muscle testing.
 Classic chiropractic theory easily lends itself to the acceptance of a psychic realm as related to health. ...
 That Goodheart might have used psychic means to develop his system of applied kinesiology would not be surprising.
 Furthermore, although elements of the chiropractic profession are scientifically oriented and practiced responsibly, chiropractic itself often rejects the safeguards of the scientific method; historically, it has opposed medical science and rejected any findings disproving its theories.
 Chiropractic, for example, was founded upon a false theory of subluxations being the cause of all disease, and its early concept of the ‘Innate’ is difficult to distinguish from psychic energy in general.”